 Within this pandemic, food insecurity is skyrocketing.
 Food pantry lines are stretching to heart-wrenching lengths.
 Across the country, every under-resourced neighborhood is suffering this devastating effect.

-And everywhere – just a neighborhood away from a food pantry – many who are far luckier, but still sheltering in place, have turned to edible gardening in their yards.
-The boon in home-based edible gardening taps into the want to turn over the soil, feel the sun, and see something hopeful grow.
+And everywhere – just a neighborhood away from a food pantry – many who are far luckier, but still Staying at Home, have turned to edible gardening in their yards.
+The boom in home-based edible gardening taps into the want to turn over the soil, feel the sun and see something hopeful grow.
 That something hopeful could grow to be a vegetable plant in a container, which finds its way to a family in a food pantry line – just a neighborhood away.

-While these plants alone won’t serve to feed families, this neighbor-to-neighbor program both contributes to supplementing families’ immediate and future food needs with on-going, fresh, nutritious produce, and also nurtures new gardeners, who undoubtedly will experience the joys of growing some of their own food.
+While these plants alone won’t serve to feed families, this neighbor-to-neighbor program both contributes to supplementing families’ immediate and future food needs with on-going, fresh, nutritious produce, and also nurtures new gardeners, who undoubtedly will experience the satisfaction and pride of growing some of their own food.
 All of this leads to greater community connection and resilience.

 what is getstarted?

 getstarted collaborates with communities from start to finish.

 Once we determine the types of edible plants the local, under-resourced community would most like to grow and their growing conditions, we mobilize enthusiastic home gardeners by setting them up with complimentary edible plant “Start Kits”—including seed packets, small containers, soil and guidance.
 They sow and tend while Mother Nature provides 4-6 weeks of sunshine.
 We connect with a local partner who can host both the pick up and return of the Start Kits and assist with identifying distribution sites.
 The established plant Start Kits are then shared, free of charge, with neighboring under-resourced families at nearby food pantries, along with plant care instructions and information on other local food resources.